-The Voivodship Administrative Court's judgment is not final.
-The Company intends to file a cassation claim to the Supreme Administrative Court.
+The Voivodeship Administrative Court's judgment is not final.
+On August 3, 2011 the Company filed a cassation claim to the Supreme Administrative Court.

 Although the Management are committed to taking all possible legal steps to win this claim and continues to hold the view that the Company's legal arguments are strong, Management can give no assurance that any or all of these amounts will be ultimately recovered from the tax authorities.